 Arguably, West Didsbury’s pass rate isn’t too poor—it’s not too much lower than the national average.
 Additionally, it’s all ultimately down to your personal ability.
 If you listen to your instructor and work on your weakest areas, it should pay off in the long run.

 By this point, you should be more than ready to take your test.
 You should also be very familiar with West Didsbury test centre and its nearby road features.
-Now all you need to do on the day of your test is:
+Now all you need to do on the day of your test is get there 10 minutes early, with your provisional.
+The layout of your test will be as follows:

 Once you get back to West Didsbury test centre, the examiner will tell you how you’ve done.
+They'll break down your progress by showing you a feedback sheet, detailing any driving test faults you might have picked up.
 If you pass, you’ll get your test pass certificate and have your new licence sent off for.
-If you fail, you’ll be walked through where you went wrong and receive an important feedback sheet.

 Interested?
 Just take a look at our course prices to find out which course is best for you.
 Once you know what you’re looking for—or if you need some help choosing—give us a ring on 0333 123 4949 to get started or book a course online to take one step closer to getting on the road.